yyong-brs/learn-kubernetes/chapter7.md

 This example uses the same sleep image for the init container, but it can be any image.
 You might use an init container to set up the application environment using tools that you don’t want to be present in the running application.
 An init container can use a Docker image with the Git command line installed and clone a repository into the shared filesystem.
 The app container can access to the files without you having to set up the Git client in your app image.

-**TRY IT NOW** Deploy the update from listing 7.3, and see how init containers work.
+<b>现在就试试</b> Deploy the update from listing 7.3, and see how init containers work.

 ```
 # apply the updated spec with the init container: